huangsam/namigo/README.md

 > It's a dog.
 It's a friend.
 It's a Namigo!

-[Click here](./docs/approach.md) to learn more about the implementation details.
+[Click here](docs/search_approach.md) to learn more about the search implementation.

 <img src="./images/namigo.jpeg" alt="Namigo" width="250px" />